Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/hid-create-custom-layout-class.md

 ```

-Your custom layout now picks up any Device that matches the manufacturer and product name strings, or the vendor and product IDs in its HID descriptor.
-The Input System now represents a DualShock4GamepadHID Device instance.
+Your custom layout now picks up any device that matches the manufacturer and product name strings, or the vendor and product IDs in its HID descriptor.
+The Input System now represents a `DualShock4GamepadHID` device instance.

-For more information, refer to the [Device matching](http://localhost:57437/com.unity.inputsystem@1.12/manual/Devices.html#matching) documentation.
+For more information, refer to the [device matching](Devices.md#matching) documentation.